What are the Best Travel Cameras

 When you come to Vietnam you will want to capture those moments that are special.
 The sights of Vietnam will blow you away.

 There is always something interesting and colorful to capture.
-Will your smartphone be enough to really capture those moments of a lifetime.
+Will your smartphone be enough to capture those moments of a lifetime?
 Let’s get into it.

-Even while smartphone cameras are improving, there are still some times where they simply cannot match the quality of a good camera..
+Even while smartphone cameras are improving, there are still some times when they simply cannot match the quality of a good camera.

 Sensors in cameras are larger than those in smartphones.
 Even cameras with a smaller sensor, such as Micro Four Thirds, have a lot more surface area to work with than a smartphone sensor.